Jump to section

 According to chef Courtney Roulston, prawns should never be defrosted at room temperature.

-Keeping the prawns submerged under water keeps any direct air away from them and prevents them from oxidising, or the heads turning black!
+Keeping the prawns submerged under water keeps any direct air away from them and prevents them from oxidising or the heads turning black!

-It is always best to purchase prawns near to the day you plan to serve or cook them.
+It is always best to purchase prawns near the day you plan to serve or cook them.
 If that can't be done, here are some options.

-Storing prawns correctly is important and do refer to the packaging and ask your fishmonger for advice too.
+Storing prawns correctly is important, and do refer to the packaging and ask your fishmonger for advice too.

 Prawns can be cooked with or without their shells.
 They can be cooked on the barbecue, in a pan or on the grill individually or on skewers.
 Cooked prawns are simple: